 Step 1: Sign in at cleartax.in

-Step 3: Get your e-KYC done in less than 5 minutes
+Step 3: Complete your e-KYC, it takes no longer than 5 minutes

 5.Top 5 Gold Funds in India

 While selecting a fund, you need to analyse the fund from different angles.
 There are various quantitative and qualitative parameters, which can be used to arrive at the best gold funds as per your requirements.
 Additionally, it would be best if you keep your financial goals, risk appetite and investment horizon in mind.

 |Axis Gold Fund||9.39%||Invest Now!|

-|Aditya Birla Sun Life Gold Fund||SBI Gold Fund|
+|Aditya Birla Sun Life Gold Fund||9.2%||Invest Now!|

 |SBI Gold Fund||6.65%||Invest Now!|